Back to Blogs

 Question banks

 • Pastest online revision packages: Pastest offers a variety of resources to support your studies, allowing you to use learning techniques to help you excel within medical school.
 Within the MRCGP AKT subscription, we offer a substantial question bank with over 3,400 questions, expanded explanations, which are topic-wide explanations, focusing on the overall topic (eg. asthma) rather than specific to individual questions.
-These explanations provide our users with a broad spectrum of information aligned with the MRCGP syllabus.
-Alongside this, we also pay individuals who have previously sat the AKT exam to help create high-level past papers that align closely to the exam in terms of both content and difficulty.

 • RCGP UK question banks with answers